VeritoneAlpha/jaws-spark-sql-rest/README.md

       To remove the name of a query this parameter should be set as **null**.
 Also if this parameter is missing no modification is made on name of a query
   * description [not required]: the new description of the query.
-  * published [not required] (boolean): the published state of the query.
+  * published [not required]: (default false) the published state of the query.
 When the query is published, its name is available using a special api.
 The default value for a new query name is **false**.
 When a query has no name, this field is not displayed in the meta information of the query.